docutils/docutils/prest/doc/src/directives.rst

    required to terminate the directive.
 Without the empty comment, the block quote text would be interpreted as the "class" directive's content, and the parser would complain.

+The following options are recognized:

+``parent`` : flag (empty)
+    Attach the class to the containing element rather than the next element.

 .. topic:: Rationale for "classes" Attribute Value Conversion